Before you go to leave, be sure to read these 50 essential tips for traveling to Europe that you help you travel Europe like a pro!

 10. Learn How to Travel Around Europe

 Before arriving in any city, be sure to do some research and learn how to get around using public transportation or a rental car.
 Each city has its own rules that can be complicated to say the least.
 Using public transportation in a foreign country can be a great way to experience cities like a local but can also be intimidating.
 Be sure to do your research ahead of time so you know how to use each public transportation system.
-If you’re going to London, read my guide to getting around London here.
+If you’re going to London, read my guide to getting around London here and my guide to train travel in Italy here.

 11. Travel Europe by Train

 Train travel in Europe is an efficient and inexpensive way to get around within the countries and between them.
-You may want to consider getting a Rail Pass.
+You may want to consider getting a Rail Pass train tickets.
 When you travel Europe by train, be sure you know the rules for each country.

 If you’re going to Italy, read about how to use the train system in Italy here.